4 critical inventory management strategies

 1. Pay closer attention to consumer signals

-Some e-commerce retailers are seeing a 250% increase in demand for such products, such as hand sanitizers, soaps and cold and flu medicine, Gandhi said.
-When it comes to these essential health needs, it is important to investigate at the inventory level, especially in areas where coronovirus cases are high.
+Some e-commerce retailers are seeing a 250% increase in demand for products such as hand sanitizers, soaps, and cold and flu medicine, Gandhi noted.
+For these essential health items, it is critical to analyze inventory levels in real time, especially in regions with high coronavirus case counts.

-However, businesses should question whether McKinsey & Company reports “supply-chain recovery in coronovirus time – the demand signal they are getting from their end customers in the short and medium term as planned for now and for the future” Is realistic. ” ”
+However, businesses should also question whether the demand signals they receive align with the realities outlined in McKinsey & Company’s report “supply-chain recovery in coronavirus time – the demand signal they are getting from their end customers in the short and medium term as planned for now and for the future.”

 2. Focus on data

-Take the example of Direct Relief, a non-profit, humanitarian aid organization based in Santa Barbara, California, that distributes life-saving medical resources to doctors and nurses worldwide for free.
+Take the example of Direct Relief, a non-profit humanitarian aid organization based in Santa Barbara, California, that distributes life-saving medical resources to doctors and nurses worldwide at no cost.

-Therefore, Qlik developed a supply chain application to provide valuable insights into areas, counties, and personal health systems with a need for masks, gloves, gowns, intensive care unit medications and more.
+Qlik developed a supply chain application to provide valuable insights into areas, counties, and healthcare systems with urgent needs for masks, gloves, gowns, intensive care unit medications, and more.

 3. Diversify the supplier network